modir/using-laminas-framework-book/version2/docs/netbeans.md

-# Appendix B. Introduction to PHP Development in NetBeans IDE {#netbeans}
+# Appendix B. Introduction to PHP Development in NetBeans IDE

 In this book, we use NetBeans IDE for developing Laminas Framework based applications.
 In [Appendix A. Configuring Web Development Environment](#devenv), we have installed NetBeans IDE.